Corre La Licorne: Beginnings

-Business began with the production of tricycles and a single-cylinder quadricycle single-cylinder cabriolet using De Dion-Bouton components.
+Business began with the production of tricycles and a single-cylinder quadricycle cabriolet using De Dion-Bouton components.
 Early sales volumes were modest.
-To give greater prominence to the brand, the company began to participate in competition, and racing victories achieved, in particular in 1903 by the driver Waldemar Lestienne, gave the company valuable recognition.
+To give greater prominence to the brand, the company began to participate in competition, and racing victories, in particular in 1903 by the driver Waldemar Lestienne, gave the company valuable recognition.
 Sales improved and were soon challenging those of longer established brands such as Renault, Peugeot and De Dion-Bouton.

-Early on the business was afflicted by litigation and after a trial that lasted five years the firm's founder, Jean-Marie Corre, found himself financially ruined and obliged to sell his business, in 1907, to Lestienne Firmin, a skilled financial administrator.
+Early on the business was afflicted by litigation and after a trial against Renault that lasted five years.
+The firm's founder, Jean-Marie Corre, found himself bankrupt and obliged to sell his business to Lestienne Firmin, a skilled financial administrator in 1907.
 It was at this point that the Corre name was changed to Corre-La Licorne.

-In 1910 the model list included three models: one with a single-cylinder engine, one with twin 1.7-liter and a third model powered by a 4-cylinder.
+In 1910 the model list included three models: one with a single-cylinder engine, one with twin 1.7-liter and a third model powered by a four-cylinder.
 But by eve of World War I in 1914, the range had already been broadened substantially.
 The 4-cylinder engines were derived from Ballot and Chapuis-Dornier units.

 With the outbreak of war, the business was moved to new premises in nearby Neuilly.

-1918 - 1926
+1918–1926

 After the war a new model with a 1.2-liter engine was presented.
 This was a new version of an earlier model dating back to before the war.
 By the mid-1920s, the Neuilly manufacturer was offering a wider range, and the cars were joined by new commercial vehicle versions and even small buses.

 In rural areas Corre-La Licorne cars were valued by farmers and small businessmen for their robust simplicity and the ease with which they could be maintained, but their reliability and economy also appealed to urban consumers.
 By the time of the October 1924 Motor Show, the basic Corre-La Licorne passenger vehicle range extended to four mid-range cars, all with four cylinder engines, as follows: